kagyuu/AnsibleExam/site/Readme.md

 ------
 ### 1. Prepare IA64 Server ###

 - At the start point, you need to prepare 5 minimum installed CentOS7s as the base of services.
-The Ansible requires that these machines has sshd service and python2.
-We recommend thease machines are real machines or virtual machines on the cloud service such as inhouse OpenStack or AWS.
+The Ansible requests that these machines has sshd service and python2.
+We recommend these machines are real machines or virtual machines on the cloud service such as inhouse OpenStack or AWS.

 - But instantly, you can use Vagrantfile to build VMs for trial use or small project.
   1. Install [Oracle VM VirtualBox](https://www.virtualbox.org/) and [Vagrant by HashiCorp](https://www.vagrantup.com/) on your machine.
   1. Modify Vagrantfile
-    - This Vagrantfile creates VMs thease are connectd to the public network (LAN) toward physical NIC.
+    - This Vagrantfile creates VMs these are connected to the public network (LAN) toward physical NIC.
 So, you must change NIC name for bridge on the Vagrantfile, if your machine is not Macbook Pro.
 You can also delete the NIC name, if do so, Vagrant ask you select NIC during `vagrant up` command.
     - This Vagrantfile supposed that the ip address of a VM is supplied from DHCP server, and you can lookup VMs by mDNS (avahi/apple's bonjour).
 So, if you want to change network settings, you must rewrite Vagrantfile drastically.
   1. Wakeup VMs
     - Wakeup all VMs. `$ vagrant up`